 Check keyword rankings in SERPs

-Where your content ranks in SERPs for relevant keywords is an obvious indicator of its performance.
+An obvious indicator of your content’s performance is where it ranks in SERPs for relevant keywords.
 Use a keyword monitoring tool to keep tabs on your keyword rankings and how these fluctuate over time.
-Be sure to monitor competitor activity as well to learn from their successes and failures.
+Monitor competitor activity as well to learn from their successes and failures and strengthen your efforts.

 Monitor impressions in Google Search Console

 Every time your content shows up in search results, it counts as an impression in Google Search Console.
-The higher your page ranks in search results, the higher your impressions are likely to be.
-Monitoring impressions is a great way to check the effectiveness of the keywords you’re trying to rank for and determine which ones are most valuable for drawing the right eyes to your content.
+The higher your page ranks there, the higher your impressions are likely to be.
+Monitoring impressions is a great way to check the effectiveness of the keywords you’re trying to rank for and determine which ones draw the right eyes to your content.

 Analyze organic search traffic